dogeMcdogeface/Odroid-XU4-Handbook/README.md

 ### ip

-Shows addresses assigned to all network interfaces:
+Show addresses assigned to all network interfaces:

 <pre>ip a</pre>